d48/Harness-Media-Website/README.md

 * ~~configure test deployment to server via git~~ *
 * set up hmg repo to post to server using post-commit hook and ssh keys *
 * portfolio layout and content
+* pull info from database
+* setup admin for database content